Tianjian94/tgao0055_major-assignment_tut-1/README.md

 ![inspiation image](assets/1.png)
 #### This is the link: [Link text](https://openprocessing.org/sketch/2383330)
 Since our initial code was static, the inspiration I was looking for was dynamic water ripples，details in video.
 So I wanted to make the static water surface dynamic, hence the addition of waves and different colours.

+#### Details of my code
+I choose the Perlin noise to drive my code.